Mudpuppy12/ares-renown-plugin/README.md

 * Regular cron job to post an announcement of the character who has earned the most renown in a specified time span.

 ## Screenshots
-### InGame client and webportal views of the 'renown/view' command
+### Game client and webportal views of the 'renown/view' command
 ![ren-own-view-client](/images/renown_view_client.PNG)

 ![ren-own-view-webportal](/images/renown_view_webportal.PNG)